aholstenson/miio/docs/management.md

 There is currently no way to do this via the client, see your manual for how to do it with your device.
 It usually involves pressing one or two buttons for 5 to 10 seconds.
 The buttons can either be visible or hidden behind a pinhole.

+## Getting the token of a device

+Some Mi Home devices hide their token and require a reset and reconfiguration before the device can be used.
+If you do not use the Mi Home app, do a reset and the follow the section _Configuring a new device_ found above.

+### Getting the token when using the Mi Home app

+1. Reset your Mi Home device.
+This will reset the token and remove the device from the Mi Home app - you will need to readd it later.
+Check the manual of your device to find out how to perform a reset.
+2. The Mi Home device will create a wireless network, connect your computer to this network.
+Your device model will be included in the name such as: `zhimi-airpurifier-m1_miapddd8`.
+3. Run `miio --discover --sync` in a terminal window.
+4. a) If you are using the device on the current machine the token has been saved and is now available locally.<br>b) If you need the token somewhere else copy the token as displayed, add it wherever you need to and store a copy somewhere.
+5. Press Ctrl+C to stop the discovery.
+6. Reconnect to your regular wireless network.
+7. Readd the device in the Mi Home app so that it has access to your regular wireless network.

+## Setting the token of a device

+If you want to update the token of a device use the `--update` flag:

+`miio --update device-id --token token-as-hex`

+This is mostly used when you configured the device on another computer but want to use another computer to have access to the device.
+Make sure to run the `miio` command as the correct user as tokens are stored tied to the current user.